pnp/blog/content/weekly-agenda/23-08-14/index.md

 This is the agenda for the following week:

-### Microsoft 365 & Power Platform Community Call - 3rd of August
+### Power Platform monthly Community Call - 16th of August

 Typically demos here are from the community by the community.
 You are welcome to demo here 👋

+* Wednesday, 16th of August, 8:00 AM PT / 4:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* AI Mixtape: Tips & Tricks with PVA all the Way! - [Ralph Rivas](https://twitter.com/bigpix2000) (Sogeti) | @bigpix2000
+* Using Power Automate and AI to write code for Custom Connectors - [Eickhel Mendoza](https://twitter.com/Eickhel) (Intelequia) | @Eickhel
+* Chat GPT in AI Builder & Power Apps - [Kylie Kiser](https://twitter.com/KylieKiser) (RSM Canada) | @KylieKiser

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+### Microsoft 365 & Power Platform Community Call - 17th of August

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

 * Thursday, 17th of August, 2023, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
-* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-and-power-platform-development-community-call/)
+* If you can't make it this time, you can watch the recording from here: [Microsoft 365 & Power Platform Community - Microsoft 365 & Power Platform Development](https://www.youtube.com/watch?v=sfWgp92HbVk&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos:

-* [Markus Möller](https://twitter.com/Moeller2_0) (Avanade) | @Moeller2_0 - A Teams Tab enabling file conversions with Microsoft Graph
+* [Markus Möller](https://twitter.com/Moeller2_0) (Avanade) | @Moeller2_0 - Building a Microsoft Teams Tab enabling file conversions with Microsoft Graph
 * John Aziz (Udacity) - Automate Business Email Management Using AI Builder and Power Apps
-* [Chris Kent](https://twitter.com/theChrisKent) (Takeda) | @TheChrisKent - List Formatting T8ipps & Tricks
+* [Chris Kent](https://twitter.com/theChrisKent) (Takeda) | @TheChrisKent - List Formatting Tipps & Tricks

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!